patrickbald/patrickbald/README.md

 ### About Me

-My name is Patrick Bald, and I am currently working in Seattle, WA as a software consultant.
+Hey there!
+My name is Patrick, and I am currently working in Seattle, WA as a software consultant.
 <br/>
 <br/>